 This draft spoke eloquently about protecting individual, religious, and civil rights for all.
 Instead individual civil rights in Israel were protected by a series of Basic Laws.

-Passed on December 30, 1968, Israeli state commissions of inquiry are panels appointed to investigate matters of public concern and state interest.
-These independent bodies are among Israeli democracy’s most trusted institutions.
-However, there is no requirement on the part of any sitting government to appoint a commission of inquiry.
+The law authorizes appointed Israeli panels to investigate matters of public concern and state interest.
+These independent bodies are among Israeli democracy’s most trusted institutions, but there is not mechanism in the law to require their creation.

 Unknown to the Carter administration and one month before it issued the US-Soviet Declaration to convene an international Middle East Peace Conference, Prime Minister Begin tells the cabinet that he learned from the Rumanian president that Sadat wishes to have Israeli and Egyptian representatives meet in secret talks.
 That bi-lateral Dayan -Tuhami meeting takes place on September 16.
 Begin refers to advanced drafts of proposed treaties between Israel and each Arab state; he presents details about Rumanian Jewish immigration to Israel.